The American Revolution and its political consequences

 These reforms were blocked by the nobles, by the provincial parliaments because of their defiance of Versailles (May 3, 1788: the parliament of Paris proclaimed a declaration of the rights of the nation = arm wrestling between the parliamentarians and the royal power), and by the nation (June 7, 1788: the day of the tiles in Grenoble: the Dauphiné revolted = the people of Grenoble supported the parliament of Paris against the king).
 These reforms failed.

 The king saw only one solution: to convene the Estates General for August 8, 1788 (not gathered since 1614: beginning of the Bourbon dynasty).
-This crystallized a great movement of hope, because these states general were accepted by all.
+This crystallized a great movement of hope, because these states generally were accepted by all.
 Grievance books are thus created in all the provinces.
 The despot is loved for this decision, the king is my savior (touch my enlightened despot).
 Few people want the abolition of the orders, the departure of the king.
 People just want a constitution, a parliamentary monarchy and less taxes.
 The inequalities are nevertheless present since the representatives of the clergy and the nobles join together (the vote by order of Doctor Guillotin).
-The patriots and Necker (recalled by Louis 16 because he was very popular) wanted the doubling of the Tiers.
-The vote by head could solve this problem (the representatives of the TE).
-Finally, the king doubles the members of the Third Estate (December 27, 1788).
+The patriots and Necker (recalled by Louis XVI because he was very popular) wanted the doubling of the tiers.
+The vote by the head could solve this problem (the representatives of the TE).
+Finally, the king doubles as the members of the Third Estate (December 27, 1788).
 It is a blow in the water.